 - 1.4.1: Use of Color

 - 1.4.5: Images of Text

 - 2.1.4: Character Key Shortcuts

 - 3.2.1: On Focus

 - 4.1.1: Parsing

-While we found failures of only 10 of the SC, we found more than six total issues.
+While we found failures of only 10 of the SC, we found more than 10 total issues.
 For 1.4.3: Contrast (Minimum); we have five different examples of foreground text that does not have at least 4.5:1 contrast with the background color.
-For 4.1.2: Name, Role, Value, we have at least three different issues and will likely have more to log.
+For 4.1.2: Name, Role, Value, we have four different issues.

 Download the BoomerangTags.com testing spreadsheet to explore the results.